boutproject/BOUT-dev/manual/sphinx/developer_docs/mesh.rst

     // Need to communicate jpar
     mesh->communicate(jpar);

-Since this uses the ``FieldData`` interface like Datafile, this can be used to communicate all BOUT++ field data types.
+Since this uses the :cpp:class:`FieldData` interface like Datafile, this can be used to communicate all BOUT++ field data types.
 The limit of 4 is because the C-style ``varargs`` system doesn’t work with “non POD” variables, i.e. classes.
-To communicate a larger number of variables, create a ``FieldGroup`` object to group fields together, then communicate them all together:
+To communicate a larger number of variables, create a :cpp:class:`FieldGroup` object to group fields together, then communicate them all together:

 ::